-Procurement of all supplies, materials, equipment, and services paid for from Federal funds or District matching funds shall be made in accordance with all applicable Federal, State, and local statutes and/or regulations, the terms and conditions of the Federal grant, Board of Education policies, and administrative procedures.
+Procurement of all supplies, materials, equipment and services paid for from Federal funds or District matching funds shall be made in accordance with all applicable Federal, State, and local statutes and/or regulations, the terms and conditions of the Federal grant, Board of Education policies, and administrative procedures.

-The Superintendent shall maintain a procurement and contract administration system in accordance with the USDOE requirements (2 C.F.R.
+The Superintendent shall have and use a procurement and contract administration system in accordance with the USDOE requirements (2 C.F.R.
 200.317-.326), including affirmative steps for small and minority businesses and women's business enterprises, for the administration and management of Federal grants and Federally-funded programs.
-The District shall maintain a contract administration system that requires contracted monotone with the terms, conditions, and specifications of their contracts or purchase orders.
+The District shall maintain oversight that requires contractors to perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.
 Except as otherwise noted, procurement transactions shall conform to the provisions of the District's documented general purchasing Policy 6320 and AG 6320A.